brendanhay/amazonka/amazonka-codepipeline/README.md

     -   AcknowledgeJob, which confirms whether a job worker has received the specified job,
+    -   GetJobDetails, which returns the details of a job,
     -   PollForJobs, which determines whether there are any jobs to act upon,
     -   PutJobFailureResult, which provides details of a job failure,